Changissnz/nu_merchant_principal/README.md

 to be very difficult to comprehend in a short amount of time.
 The Game of Reference Identification bases itself on a computational reference network.
-There is exactly one source and at least one reference.
+There is exactly one source and at least one reference that is not the source.
 All nodes in the computational reference network are connected to each other, although there may not be an edge shared between every pair.
 Every node has some set of attributes and also a function that acts on information it receives.
 Every edge also has a function that acts on information it receives.

 A third-party agent $A$ has a criteria $C$, also the starting information for the flow process in a computational